6 killed, dozens wounded in bomb attacks at 3 churches in Indonesia: Police

 Television images showed debris scattered around the entrance of one church and police cordoning off areas as crowds gathered.

+In an update, police said they "secured" an unexploded bomb in a church in Surabaya.

-Authorities were also investigating whether there was an explosion at a fourth church.
+Authorities had earlier said they were investigating whether there was an explosion at a fourth church.

 Police ordered the temporary closure of all churches in Surabaya, and a large food festival in the city was cancelled.